-Shareholders entitled to attend the Annual General Meeting are those who are i) registered in the share register maintained by Euroclear Sweden AB as per Wednesday, 17 April 2019, and ii) those who have notified the company of their intention to participate, with that notification being received by the company no later than Thursday, 18 April 2019.
+Shareholders entitled to attend the Annual General Meeting are those who are i) registered in the share register maintained by Euroclear Sweden AB as per Tuesday, 21 April 2020, and ii) those who have notified the Company of their intention to participate, with that notification being received by the Company no later than Tuesday, 21 April 2020.

-Notification to participate in the Annual General Meeting can be submitted using the notification form at www.collector.se, by mail to Computershare AB “Collector AB’s Annual General Meeting”, Box 610, SE-182 33 Danderyd, Sweden or by telephone to +46 (0)771 – 24 64 00 (9.00 a.m. – 4.00 p.m.).
+Notification to participate in the Annual General Meeting can be submitted using the notification form at www.collector.se, by mail to Computershare AB “Collector AB’s Annual General Meeting”, Box 5267, SE-102 46 Stockholm, Sweden or by telephone to +46 (0)771 – 24 64 00 (9.00 a.m. – 4.00 p.m.).
 When registering, please state your name, personal or corporate identity number, address, and, where applicable, the name of any assistant, the name and personal identity number of any proxy or the name and personal identity number of any substitute.
-Please note that the last date for registration by telephone is Thursday, 18 April 2019, at.
-4.00 p.m.

 Shareholders may be accompanied at the Annual General Meeting by at most two assistants on notification of the intended number of accompanying assistants in accordance with the procedure for shareholder registration to the Annual General Meeting.